ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

       Javascope Control tab

-1. The ``Enable System`` button has same functionality like the hardware button on the main front panel.
+1. The ``Enable System`` button has the same functionality as the hardware button on the main front panel.

    a.
 It sets the system state to enable which mainly enables IO and PWM pins.

    b.
 When the enable is confirmed by the R5 of the UltraZohm, a green status indicator next to the button will show the state of the system.

-2. The ``Enable Control`` button has same functionality like the hardware button on the main front panel.
+2. The ``Enable Control`` button has the same functionality as the hardware button on the main front panel.

    a.
 It sets the system state to enable control which mainly executes a part of the ISR of the R5 where the user should place its real-time application code.

    b.
 When the enable is confirmed by the R5 of the UltraZohm, a green status indicator next to the button will show the state of the system.

-3. The ``STOP`` button has same functionality like the hardware button on the main front panel.
+3. The ``STOP`` button has the same functionality as the hardware button on the main front panel.

    a.
 It disables the control and system enable states.
 IOs and PWM are deactivated and the real-time application code in the ISR is no longer executed.